 The rock at Capitol Reef is comprised predominately of sandstone.
 It varies in hardness from the soft crumbly Entrada to the relatively hard Wingate.
 The Wingate cliff walls are the most popular for climbing, as natural fracturing has created many climbable crack systems.
 In addition, the hardness of the Wingate lends itself more readily to the successful use of chocks, nuts, and camming devices; however it can flake off easily and be very unpredictable.
 Climbing in canyon country is not something to be taken lightly.

-As of January 1, 2020, permits are required for climbing and bouldering.
+Permits are required for climbing and bouldering.
 Free day-use permits can be obtained in person at the visitor center or via email.
 Please review all rules and regulations prior to filling out or requesting a permit.
 A separate permit is required for each climbing zone and for each day.

 Restrictions and Concerns